DeleMike/DeleMike/README.md

 ### 👋 Hi there, I'm Akindele Michael

-- 🔭 I’m currently working on building APIs and DL models
+- 🔭 I’m currently working on building mobile applications with Flutter, APIs and DL models
 - 🌱 I’m currently learning Deep Learning and Node
 - 👯 I’m looking to collaborate on Mobile and Backend Projects
 - 🤔 I’m looking for help with Deep Learning